hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 ![Push]({{ site.url }}/images/push.png)

-#### Dynamic Vouchers
+#### E-certs

-A complete Dynamic Vouchers management platform which handles creation, targeting and distribution.
+A complete e-certs management platform which handles creation, targeting and distribution.

 `<To be added>`